 How Funding is Allocated to Schools

-The updated budget model is based on three factors: enrollment, targeted support and year-over-year stability.
+The school budget model that DCPS uses allocates funding to provide equitable resources so every student can excel.
+Updated last year, the DCPS budget model is based on three factors: enrollment, targeted support and year-over-year stability.
 Schools will receive funding aligned to their student enrollment and level of need.
 Schools will also receive additional funds to support students with greater needs.

 Next Steps on School Budgets

-School principals and their Local School Advisory Team (LSAT) will now build a FY23 budget that covers required positions and make recommendations on flexible spending areas.
-Over the next few weeks, your school’s LSAT will continue their work to guide key budget decisions based on school-level priorities.
-Then, school principals will submit their school budget to DCPS central office, so the Mayor’s entire district budget can go to the DC Council for approval this Spring.
+School principals and their Local School Advisory Teams (LSATs) will now build a FY24 budget that covers required positions and make recommendations on flexible spending areas.
+This month, LSATs will continue their work to guide key budget decisions based on school-level priorities.
+Then, school principals will submit their school budget to DCPS central office by March 1, so Mayor Bowser’s entire District budget can go to the DC Council for approval this spring.

-As we begin to prepare for the next school year with this first step in our budget process, I want to reflect on the hard work, dedication and creativity that is on display every day in our schools.
+As we prepare for the next school year with this important step in our budgeting process, I want to reflect on the hard work, dedication and creativity that is on display every day in our schools.
 Thank you again for all you do.

 Lewis D. Ferebee, Ed.D.

 This section provides a high-level overview of what is new or has changed in the DCPS school funding model and the budget development guide from Fiscal Year 2023 (FY23) to Fiscal Year 2024 (FY24).